arpit-mathur/Bomberman-Gameproject/README.md

 We make use of the CollisionDetector Class, to detect whether the enemy and player have come into contact, and as a consequence set the isDead attribute to true.
 This class uses the ContactListener Interface.

 #### Enemy
 Here lies the Enemy and all the information regarding.
+Player Stay away from him !!!!

 #### Flower
 Flower represents the floor or the colorful ground of the dungeon, maybe it can turn iceCold with some icy enemies, or hot as a lava with others.

 #### ExplosionSegment
+Since we are surrounding by different kinds of obstacles, from breakable, to unbreakable walls, special, care needs to be taken while implementing the animation of Bomb, and for this we make use of the ExplosionSegment helper Class.

 ### The screen package: